KoheiYamashita/flutter-kotlin-mpp-sample/README.md

-# Sample project of Flutter + kotlin mpp
+# Sample project of Flutter + kotlin Multiplatform Project
 It is based on the counter application.

 - Base:[master](https://gitlab.com/KoheiYamashita/flutterKotlin/tree/master)